melakhvision/MudBlazorAwsome-adding-filter-and-detelet/README.md

 # MudBlazorAwsome-adding-filter-and-detelet
 ```
-A simple Blazor wasn app to manage prodcuts in a store
+A simple Blazor wasm app to manage prodcuts in a store

 ```